A Brief Guide to Shed Plan Selection

 From Beginner to Advanced

-For those with some experience, medium-sized structures like our 10×10 or 10×12 sheds provide more challenge while still remaining manageable.
+For those with some experience, medium-sized structures like our 10×10 or 10×12-ft. sheds provide more challenge while still remaining manageable.
 These often feature basic gable roofs that introduce more complex framing techniques and may incorporate windows or specialized door designs.